 Why Millennial Travellers in Canada are ‘Splurgetting’

-In a recent study we conducted of more than 1,500 Canadian travellers, we discovered rather than saving to have that picture-perfect vacation, travellers are being creative in order to save and have more adventures during their trip.
+In a recent study we conducted of more than 1,500 Canadian travellers, we discovered that rather than saving for a picture-perfect vacation, travellers are being creative in order to save and have more adventures during their trip.
 And a good portion of the people surveyed who admitted to skimp on certain aspects of travel in order to splurge on others were millennials.
-While we can certainly practice money-saving hacks in our daily lives to save for travel, it may also be good for our pockets and souls to try the latest travel trend: ‘Splurgetting’.
+While we can certainly practice money-saving hacks in our daily lives to save for travel, it may also be good for our pockets and souls to try this latest travel trend of ‘Splurgetting’!

 Travel is more of a priority for younger generations